 About Ransomware

-Ransomware is a variety of malicious software that encrypts or steals a victim's files so they are unusable or are publicized.
-Crypto-ransomware often locks the target's computer.
-To avoid the damage, the victim is asked to pay a specified ransom, typically in the form of a crypto currency like Bitcoin, within a brief period of time.
-There is no guarantee that delivering the ransom will restore the damaged files or avoid its exposure to the public.
-Files can be encrypted or deleted throughout a network depending on the target's write permissions, and you cannot solve the strong encryption algorithms used on the hostage files.
-A common ransomware attack vector is booby-trapped email, whereby the target is lured into interacting with by means of a social engineering technique known as spear phishing.
-This causes the email message to appear to come from a trusted source.
-Another popular attack vector is a poorly secured Remote Desktop Protocol (RDP) port.
+Ransomware is a type of malicious software that encrypts or steals files so they cannot be used or are made publicly available.
+Crypto-ransomware sometimes locks the target's computer.
+To avoid the carnage, the victim is required to send a specified amount of money, typically in the form of a crypto currency like Bitcoin, within a short period of time.
+It is not guaranteed that delivering the extortion price will recover the lost data or avoid its publication.
+Files can be altered or deleted throughout a network based on the victim's write permissions, and you cannot solve the military-grade encryption algorithms used on the compromised files.
+A common ransomware delivery package is spoofed email, whereby the user is lured into interacting with by means of a social engineering exploit called spear phishing.
+This causes the email message to look as though it came from a trusted source.
+Another common vulnerability is an improperly secured Remote Desktop Protocol (RDP) port.

-CryptoLocker ushered in the new age of crypto-ransomware in 2013, and the monetary losses attributed to by the many versions of ransomware is estimated at billions of dollars per year, roughly doubling every two years.
-Famous attacks include WannaCry, and Petya.
-Recent headline variants like Ryuk, Maze and CryptoWall are more complex and have caused more damage than older versions.
-Even if your backup/recovery processes permit your business to restore your encrypted data, you can still be threatened by exfiltration, where stolen documents are exposed to the public (known as "doxxing").
-Because additional variants of ransomware are launched every day, there is no guarantee that conventional signature-based anti-virus filters will block the latest attack.
-If threat does appear in an email, it is critical that your end users have been taught to identify phishing techniques.
-Your ultimate protection is a sound process for scheduling and keeping offsite backups plus the deployment of reliable restoration tools.
+The ransomware variant CryptoLocker ushered in the new age of ransomware in 2013, and the damage attributed to by different versions of ransomware is said to be billions of dollars per year, more than doubling every other year.
+Notorious attacks include WannaCry, and Petya.
+Recent high-profile variants like Ryuk, Sodinokibi and Spora are more elaborate and have caused more havoc than earlier versions.
+Even if your backup procedures permit your business to recover your ransomed data, you can still be hurt by so-called exfiltration, where ransomed documents are exposed to the public.
+Because additional variants of ransomware crop up daily, there is no certainty that traditional signature-based anti-virus filters will detect a new malware.
+If an attack does show up in an email, it is important that your users have learned to identify social engineering techniques.
+Your last line of protection is a sound process for performing and retaining offsite backups and the deployment of reliable recovery tools.

-Ask Progent About the ProSight Crypto-Ransomware Readiness Audit in Austin
+Contact Progent About the ProSight Crypto-Ransomware Vulnerability Report in Austin

-For pricing details and to find out more about how Progent's ProSight Crypto-Ransomware Susceptibility Report can enhance your protection against ransomware in Austin, call Progent at
+For pricing details and to find out more about how Progent's ProSight Ransomware Readiness Consultation can enhance your protection against ransomware in Austin, phone Progent at